nixworks/public/news/2010/03/28/README.md

 ##### BBC
 ### [The BBC reports it has found evidence of a massacre which occurred in Democratic Republic of Congo last December in which at least 321 people, including children, were killed.
 Human Rights Watch calls it "one of the worst massacres carried out by the LRA". ](/news/2010/03/28/the-bbc-reports-it-has-found-evidence-of-a-massacre-which-occurred-in-democratic-republic-of-congo-last-december-in-which-at-least-321-peopl.md)
-_Context: Democratic Republic of Congo, LRA, massacre, Human Rights Watch, BBC_
+_Context: Democratic Republic of Congo, BBC, massacre, LRA, Human Rights Watch_

 ##### Palm Sunday
 ### [At a Palm Sunday mass in Saint Peter's Square, Rome, Pope Benedict XVI tells tens of thousands of people about the recent "petty gossip" he has been subjected to, thought to mean the child sexual abuse within the Roman Catholic Church, though he fails to directly mention the scandal. ](/news/2010/03/28/at-a-palm-sunday-mass-in-saint-peter-s-square-rome-pope-benedict-xvi-tells-tens-of-thousands-of-people-about-the-recent-petty-gossip-he.md)